-A maximum of 35% of Available Funds may be invested in intergovernmental investment pools.
+A maximum of 25% of Available Funds may be invested in intergovernmental investment pools.

-The Intergovernmental Investment Pool shall be rated "AAAm" or "AAAf" by Standard & Poor's or the equivalent by another NRSRO.
+The Intergovernmental Investment Pool shall be rated "AAA" by Standard & Poor's or the equivalent by another NRSRO.
+Page 60 4.
+Due Diligence Requirements

 A thorough investigation of any pool fund is required prior to investing and on a quarterly basis.
-The questionnaire provided in Appendix A must be completed prior to investing.
+The questionnaire provided in Appendix E must be completed prior to investing.
 A current prospectus must be obtained prior to investing.